LuisTakeo/42-Cub3d/README.md

 ## arg validations
 ### TODO
+- treat file called ".cub"?
+- treat errors like: "Error\n" followed by an explicit error message
+### DOING
 - is empty
 - is not a folder
-- treat file called ".cub"
-- treat errors like: "Error\n" followed by an explicit error message
 ### DONE
 - number of args
 - right extension(.cub)